Traditional Biltong Recipes

 The width you cut the meat is essential, an effective way to measure the meat before cutting is to place your thumb on a table and push down lightly.
 Your thumb should be the width of an inch as it is pushing against the table and this is the ideal width.

 All the seasoning ingredients below are ones that I have personally used.
-Please make sure that the equipment used to cut and prepare the meat is sterile before use.
+Please make sure that you use a sharp knife and the equipment used to cut and prepare the meat is sterile before use.
 You can change the quantities of the ingredients to suit your taste.

 Making Traditional Biltong

 If you have time, this is a perfect recipe.
 You need three bowls.
-You will need to spend some time drying coriander before you start the process.
-Place the coriander in a frying pan and heat until they are light brown.
+You will need to spend some time roasting the coriander before you start the process.
+Place the coriander in a frying pan and roast the seeds until they are light brown.

 - 2kg fillet of beef